The Soccer Game, bit by bit: An information-theoretic analysis: Findings

 The dispersion of $\mathit{\dot{VI}}$ as measured by the coefficient of variation of all match observations averages $218\%$, reflection of the high activity level of the soccer game.

 We found no correlation between the time ordered sets of $\mathit{VI}$ observations between the matches we have analysed.
+When comparing different matches, we found consistent $\mathit{\dot{VI}}$ averages, with a coefficient of variation of the averages of $\approx 5\%$.

-However, a similar $\mathit{\dot{VI}}$ average and dispersion is observed across matches.
-The probability density functions for all nine matches, which can be seen in figure \ref{fig:0}, are strikingly similar.
-There is a clear consistency of dynamics as measured by $\mathit{\dot{VI}}$, in which matches exhibit similar probabilities of finding given levels of dynamics.
+The probability density function of a match $\mathit{\dot{VI}}$ measurements is highly consistent across matches as seen in figure \ref{fig:0}.
+Matches exhibit similar probabilities of finding given levels of dynamics and we did not find matches where $\mathit{\dot{VI}}$ is consistently high or consistently low.
 An explanation is player's regulation of exertion during the match to manage fatigue, particularly at the high intensity professional matches are played \cite{Sarmento2018}.

-In 8 out of the 9 matches we examined, we observe a descending slope when the time ordered $\mathit{\dot{VI}}$ set is linearly regressed as seen in figure \ref{fig:1} ($p=0.0012$, $H_0:$ normal null average distribution, single tailed).
-It is not a very pronounced slope.
-Two interpretations for this observation are increased fatigue as the matches progresses on one hand, and adjusted tactics as a result of increased acquaintance with competitor behavior on the other.
-Similar observations have been previously reported \cite{Rampinini2009}.
-However, it is important to note that the same team plays in every match.
-A larger sample of matches, from a wider population, may offer more consistency to this pattern.
+All matches come from the official English premier league games, usually played at a similar competitive level, so these results are not surprising, if $\mathit{\dot{VI}}$ does accurately reflecting game dynamics.